The saddest country I went to was Romania, years ago, during Ceausescu's rule.

 Video #1 is a dance very popular in one of my groups: Hora Lautareasca din Dolj.
 Dolj is a county in the province of Oltenia.
 The dance is named after the Lautari, the term for a band of Roma musicians.

 There is a review of the dance at the beginning of the video.
 The dance teacher is one of those "crazy" instructors and keeps a running monologue going throughout the dance.
 Her group consists entirely of senior citizens (old enough to remember Communist Romania).

 Dancers tend to live longer and are less likely to suffer from dementia than non-dancers.

 Video #2 is another dance from Dolj and one of the numerous variations of Trei Pazeste.
-There is Trei Pazeste de la Goicea Mare, Trei Pazeste Batrinesc, and others.
+There are Trei Pazeste de la Goicea Mare, Trei Pazeste Batrinesc, and others.
 You can read about them in one of the posts below.

 Video #3 is a Japanese group dancing Rustemul Oltenesc.
 This is a different variation with different music than the Rustemul we usually do (although some of the steps are similar).
 Notice that the young woman in the line wears a man's costume.

 If you enjoyed this, you may also like:

 Variations on a Romanian Folk Dance Tune: Hora Lautareasca

 Variations on the Romanian Folk Dance: Trei Pazeste